 Queen Elizabeth I was the Kim Kardashian of 16th-century England.
 Every woman wanted to get her famous look of pale skin and red hair.
 They even used a poisonous mixture of white lead and vinegar to look as white and pale as possible.
 If that didn’t work, much like the women from the Middle Ages, they would drain their blood to get the fashionable look.
 Women also plucked or even shaved their eyebrows and hairline to resemble Elizabeth’s high forehead.
 Before this era, it was considered vulgar to wear makeup in England.

-If you are looking for the high-quality hair salon tools and make up brushes, please check our accessories store.
+If you are looking for high-quality hair salon tools and makeup brushes, please check our accessories store.

 Did you know that makeup dates back to the ancient Egyptians?
 Women throughout history have used different types of makeup to make them look even more beautiful and reflect their culture.
 But there were also some weird trends and fashion during history that will surprise you.

 In the first part of this article, you can read about the evolution of makeup from ancient Egyptians to the Elizabethan Era.
 In the second part of women’s makeup throughout history, we cover a period from the Victorian Era to the current trends.